NicoJG/WSL_Instructions/README.md

 # Terminal Customizations

 The default terminal (Windows Terminal + Bash) is fine, but you can do so much more.
 I like to use zsh with oh-my-zsh (https://github.com/ohmyzsh/ohmyzsh).
+Once it is configured properly it looks amazing and has man convenient tools.

 ## Installing Oh My Zsh